regolith-linux/regolith-desktop-website/content/docs/using-regolith/configuration.md

 ---

-{{< hint danger >}}
-NOTICE: This page was copied from the [Regolith 1.x website](https://regolith-linux.org) and has not been updated for Regolith 2.
-It may contain out of date information.
-{{< /hint >}}

 ## Wallpaper

-The wallpaper can be changed via Settings, or {{< keys "super,c" >}}, by going to the Background tab and selecting the preferred image or color.
+The wallpaper can be changed via the Settings app, or {{< keys "super,c" >}}, by going to the Background tab and selecting the preferred image.

 {{< img "images/regolith-screenshot-settings-wallpaper.png" "The background selection in the Settings app">}}

-Wallpaper can also be set via [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) for those that prefer file-based configuration management over GSettings.
+Wallpaper can also be set via [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) for those that prefer file-based configuration management.
+This can be done by specifying the path to the wallpaper image via the Xresources key `gnome.wallpaper`.

 Regardless of which style you prefer, you can refer to the [more extensive documentation]({{< ref "/docs/howtos/configure-wallpaper.md" >}}) for additional details.